 Brewed by the same community of Cistercian monks for 150 years, this ale is plummy with notes of honey and banana.

 A great example of the classic Belgian “Double” style of beer.
 Chocolatey, smooth, fruity and soft.

 Ales fermented or finished with real fruits or fruit juices

 Loads of real cherry juice make this traditionally-brewed lambic prodigiously fruity and sweet with a slight tart edge.

 The Taps of the Moment:

-Three of our lines are dedicated to single keg offerings of specific styles.
+Two of our lines are dedicated to single keg offerings of specific styles.
 This season we've got:

-1 THE ONTARIO CIDER OF THE MOMENT
+1 THE BEER OF THE MOMENT

-3 THE OTHER BEER OF THE MOMENT
+3 ONTARIO CIDER OF THE MOMENT